jfulto98/Odin-Breakout/README.md

 I had no experience with Odin before this, so there are some organization/memory management things that could be improved upon.
 If I continue with Odin I might come back and improve on this project.
 I'm putting this on GitHub mainly for reference for myself.
 I wouldn't recommend using this as a template, but it might be helpful to see how certain things can be done.

+There are commented links in relevant parts of the code, but I also relied on https://lazyfoo.net/tutorials/SDL/index.php for the SDL2 stuff.